 - "Can Restructuring Gains Be Sustained Without Ownership Changes?
 Evidence from Withdrawn Privatizations", 2018.
 With William L. Megginson.
-Conditionally Accepted at the Journal of Financial and Quantitative Analysis.
+Journal of Financial and Quantitative Analysis, Forthcoming.

 Abstract: By employing a novel, hand-collected sample of withdrawn and completed share issue privatizations (SIPs) we show that both groups undergo comparable restructuring processes over the three years preceding the event.
 We employ a matching procedure to explicitly control for the identified restructuring effect, isolating the ultimate consequences of the ownership transfer from political to private investors on corporate policies and performance.
 We find that, absent the ownership transfer, most of the gains realized during the restructuring process are re-absorbed over the post-treatment period.
 Results are robust to the use of instrumental variables, indicating that the transition from state to private ownership represents a necessary condition for the long-term success of privatization programs.

 - "International Relations and Sovereign Wealth Funds' Political Value: Evidence from a Quasi-Natural Experiment", 2017.
 With William L. Megginson.
 Wake Forest Law Review (52), pp: 857-888.